castholm/zigglgen/README.md

 - OpenGL ES 2.0 through 3.2
 - OpenGL SC 2.0

-The [`updateApiRegistry.ps1`](updateApiRegistry.ps1) PowerShell script is used to fetch the API registry and convert it to a set of Zig source files that are committed to revision control and used by the generator.
+The [`updateApiRegistry.ps1`](updateApiRegistry.ps1) PowerShell script is used to fetch the API registry and convert it to a set of Zig source files that are committed to revision control and used by zigglgen.

 ### Why is a thread-local procedure table required?